 Test, trace, isolate and the use of intermittent enhanced social distancing measures has been shown to be highly effective in controlling the impact of COVID-19 on the Hong Kong Health system.
 It has however resulted in a significant economic cost.
 We have previously described the management of any infectious epidemic as a balance of the lives lost due to the disease itself (and especially in COVID-19 due to the overwhelming of health systems) versus the harm done and the lives lost due to the economic impact of the public health measures.
 Immunisation offers the best chance to escape the current suppression but there is again a balance to be achieved in terms of the choice of new vaccines and the speed and prioritisation of the population immunisation program.
 The Hong Kong Government has announced the procurement of three different vaccine candidates which will be dependent upon peer reviewed evidence from ongoing studies.
 This makes perfect sense.
 Voluntary immunization programs rely upon trust in Health institutions in addition to logistical factors including manufacture, procurement, delivery, cold storage and ultimately vaccination.

 The distribution of all COVID-19 vaccines will be managed via the government in the first instance.
-In fact the government has made it a criminal offence for doctors in Hong Kong to import and give vaccines outside of the Government system.
+We are not yet sure what our role will be in the delivery of COVID-19 vaccinations, but in anticipation of managing what will invariably be a logistical challenge, we have undertaken significant IT development.
+If you would like to be included in our COVID-19 vaccination database, please complete this brief form.
+We provide the option to review your current vaccination status and will provide further updates by email as we receive information about the vaccine rollout.
+Register for interest here.
 The impact of the vaccination program on the population will be maximised if vaccinations can be given in an equitable manner based upon clinical need.
 This will almost certainly be dependent on age, occupational and clinical risk.
 The health department has announced that the program will be voluntary and individuals will be able to choose which vaccine they wish to take.